When it comes to water damage restoration, it’s unfortunate that one of the best techniques in the industry is also one of the most underused.

 You can test additional areas with a thermos-hygrometer.
 If the surrounding areas have yet to be touched by the spreading damage, install a temporary barrier.
 This will save you from adding equipment to the job.
 Another benefit of these barriers is that they limit the dilution of your drying chambers.

-For the areas that have been touched by the spreading water, you need to identify the best way to treat that specific area.
-However, in our example, it’s likely that water has spread through the walls, meaning some may need to be opened, increasing the area a single drying chamber can be implemented if the walls are opened and air is allowed to circulate between these rooms.
+For the areas that have been affected by spreading water, you need to identify the best way to treat that specific area.
+However, in our example, it’s likely that water has spread through the walls, meaning some may need to be opened, increasing the area.
+A single drying chamber can be implemented if the walls are opened and air is allowed to circulate between these rooms.

 Once you’ve planned where your drying chambers will be established, set up your air mover so that it’s not hindered and can circulate the heat and humidity properly.
 You should test with a thermos-hygrometer to ensure the humidity is nearly identical in all areas, proving the air circulation is effective.